KBNLresearch/isolyzer/readme.md

 ## Limitations

-* Behaviour with ISO files that use the [Universal Disk Format (UDF)](https://en.wikipedia.org/wiki/Universal_Disk_Format) file system has not been tested yet.
+* Behaviour with ISO files that use the [Universal Disk Format (UDF)](https://en.wikipedia.org/wiki/Universal_Disk_Format) file system has not been thoroughly tested yet (although preliminary tests on a limited number of video DVDs resulted in expected file size that were equal to the actual size in all cases).
 * No support (yet?) for HFS partitions that don't have a partition map (although they are detected)
 * Also a correct file *size* alone does not guarantee the integrity of the image (for this there's not getting around running a checksum on both the image and the physical source medium).
+* Other types of hybrid filesystems may exist (but I'm no aware of them, and the available documentation I could find about this is pretty limited)

 ## Command line use